 The surface finish of a socket set will fall into two common categories: chrome plating and black oxide.

-- Chrome plating is used on most sockets to provide a smooth, easy to clean surface that won’t hold dirt or grime.
-The chrome plating also helps to protect the socket from moisture exposure and prevents rust build up.
-Socket sets with chrome plating tend to be more affordable than those with black oxide finishes.
+- Chrome plating is used on most sockets to provide a smooth, easy-to-clean surface that won’t hold dirt or grime.
+The chrome plating also helps to protect the socket from moisture exposure and prevents rust buildup.
+Socket sets with chrome plating tend to be more affordable than those with black-oxide finishes.

 - Black oxide is primarily used for impact sockets as an alternative to chrome plating.
-While chrome plating is equal to black oxide in weather-proofing the socket, it is not capable of withstanding the same forces, since flaking off will occur and this exposes the metal to rusting.
+While chrome plating is equal to black oxide in weatherproofing the socket, it is not capable of withstanding the same forces since flaking off will occur, and this exposes the metal to rusting.
 Black oxide is a tougher material that is better able to protect impact sockets simply because it doesn’t chip or flake when exposed to high forces, though these sockets often cost more.

-Socket sets can include a wide variety of different tools that can be used with ratchets to adapt to many different tasks.
+Socket sets can include a wide variety of tools that can be used with ratchets to adapt to many different tasks.
 Popular inclusions are extension bars, swivel joints, and breaker bars.

 - Extension bars can be attached between the ratchet and the socket to reach fasteners that are located in tight spaces where you would otherwise be unable to swing a ratchet handle.

 - Swivel joints let you deviate from the centerline of the ratchet to engage with bolts that are in tight spaces or at awkward angles.
 This part is also known as a universal joint.
 By attaching the swivel joint between the ratchet and the socket, you are able to change the drive angle to suit your needs.

 - Breaker bars are long, nonratcheting bars that are used with sockets to break free a seized or incredibly tight fastener by allowing you to generate more torque while applying the same amount of force.